Naruno/Naruno/docs/referances/index.md

 ---

 # References
-For using Decentra Network, you need to know the API, CLI, and GUI.
-This section provides the information you need to use Decentra Network.
+For using Naruno, you need to know the API, CLI, and GUI.
+This section provides the information you need to use Naruno.